 A considerable amount of work has already been carried out by Bord na Móna in relation to natural heritage and biodiversity across areas of the Bord na Móna bogs.
-This work has evolved over a number of decades from agriculture and forestry focused projects to allowing natural processes steer the vegetation succession on cutaway bogs.
+This work has evolved over a number of decades from agriculture and forestry focused projects to allowing natural processes to steer the vegetation succession on cutaway bogs.

-We work with a number of local groups and communities to assist in development local biodiversity reserves and attractions.
+We work with a number of local groups and communities to assist in the development of local biodiversity reserves and attractions.
 The Ecology Team is represented on the recently established Community Wetlands Forum established by Seamus Boland Chair of Irish Rural Link and the Peatlands Council.

 Local communities living on the edges of the Bord na Móna bogs are the inspiration for a range of projects and initiatives.
-In the period 2010-2016, a number of community led biodiversity and wetland projects have come to fore and Bord na Móna has provided support where possible.
-The main flagship project for Bord na Móna is the Lough Boora Discovery Park with a range of country wide projects ongoing, some of which are outlined below.
+In the period 2010-2016, a number of community-led biodiversity and wetland projects have come to fore and Bord na Móna has provided support where possible.
+The main flagship project for Bord na Móna is the Lough Boora Discovery Park with a range of countrywide projects ongoing, some of which are outlined below.

 These wetlands are led by the local Keenagh community in County Longford and their interest is largely focused on the area around the Corlea Trackway Interpretive Centre.
 Bord na Móna is working with the group to develop further educational and experiential facilities around the existing centre and these should progress in the period 2016-2021.
 This community project is aligned with the Mid Shannon Wilderness project currently being developed by Longford County Council and partners.

 Corlea Biodiversity Awareness day – 27th August 2016